elifesciences/civinky-service/README.md

     env:
       CIVINKY_PORT: 30649 # optional, allows you to specific a port
 ```
-2. Start `pm2 start process.yml`
+3. Start `pm2 start process.yml`

 ## Usage

-1. Post a request to http://localhost:3000/generate with x-www-form-urlencoded params (see below)
+1. Make a post requests to http://localhost:3000/generate.
+Include your params as json in the request body (see below for details).

-2. You will receive a response containing email friendly HTML.
+2. You will recive response containing email friendly HTML.

 Hint: tools like [Postman](https://www.getpostman.com/) are useful for experimenting with requests.